 Troubleshoot Your Car Brake

-Edited by Shalom, Anonymous, Lynn, Rebecca M. and 3 others
+Edited by Shalom, Lynn, Rebecca M., Olivia and 2 others

 Every time we travel using our car, we always have it checked over before we leave to avoid accidents.
 One of the most important parts of the car that should be checked frequently is the brakes.
 If your brakes malfunction, it can cause an accident, so whenever your instincts tell you that something is wrong with the brakes, you should have the checked right away.
 Here are some ways to troubleshoot your car's brakes.

 - 2Next, pump the brake pedal at least 10 times.While pumping or stepping on the pedal, observe to make sure it goes down properly or easily.Advertisement